-Schiphol’s environmental impact assessment (MER) is a hot topic at the moment.
-The assessment report sets out the environmental impact of the current runway use compared to the way we used to use our runways.
-The MER also shows the extent of Schiphol’s potential growth in air transport movements – always staying within the agreed limits – and what the effects of that growth would be on noise, air quality, safety, nature and spatial planning.
+The Environmental Impact Assessment report (MER) lays out the environmental impact of current runway use, in comparison to the way we used to use our runways.
+The MER also shows the extent of Schiphol’s potential growth in air transport movements – while always staying within the agreed limits – and what the effects of that growth would be on noise, air quality, safety, nature and spatial planning.

-The environmental impact assessment provides a factual basis for consultations with the local community.
-The MER has arisen from the demand from local residents, authorities and the aviation sector to implement a new system for runway use that causes less inconvenience to the local community and that offers Schiphol the space it needs to develop.
-Since 2010, when conditions permit, Schiphol has used a combination of runways that produces the least possible disturbance.
+The MER provides a factual basis for consultations with the local community.
+It arose from demand by local residents, authorities and the aviation sector to implement a new system for runway use that causes the least inconvenience to the local community, as well as providing Schiphol the space it needs to develop.
+As weather conditions permit, Schiphol has used a combination of runways that produces the least possible disturbance since 2010.
 Click here to read more about noise and runway combinations.

-Before this system of runway use can be legally confirmed, an environmental impact assessment must be carried out.
-Schiphol began work on this in 2015.
-The MER calculates all the environmental effects of noise, air quality and safety on the natural environment and spatial planning in a variety of scenarios.
-The report was completed in 2016.
-The Ministry of Infrastructure and Water Management charged independent experts on the MER Committee to check the calculations contained in the MER, and those experts approved the calculations.
-Schiphol was advised to recalculate the section on noise nuisance to bring it into line with the most recent European guidelines, and that is exactly what we did.
+Before this system of runway use can be legally implemented, an Environmental Impact Assessment must be carried out.
+The MER calculates all the environmental effects of noise, air quality and safety on the natural environment and spatial planning.
+The section on noise nuisance has been calculated according to the most recent European guidelines.

 Schiphol Local Community Council